 Pre-Room Disney Magic and the Luana Lounge

-We had been staying on Waikiki before coming to the Aulani and wanted to spend as much time at the resort as possible.
-Our room wasn’t ready when we arrived around 9:30am.
+We had been staying in Waikiki before coming to the Aulani and wanted to spend as much time at the resort as possible.
+Our room wasn’t ready when we arrived around 9:30 am.
 But in true Disney style, Aulani provides a service that no other Hawaiian resort can offer.

 Disney provides a lounge with men’s and women’s locker rooms, free lockers, sitting areas, and computers to print your boarding passes.
 So while waiting for a room to be ready, guests can just visit the locker rooms, pick out an empty locker and then head to the pool.
 It’s part of the Aulani spirit in which guests are ‘ohana, which means family.

-Those looking to relax will find a TV at either side of the lounge.
+Those looking to relax will find a TV on either side of the lounge.